Frequently Asked Questions

 How long does each session last?

-A typical session lasts for 45-55 minutes, though the intake appointment where information for the diagnostic assessment is collected can last for 60-75 minutes.
+A typical session lasts for 45-55 minutes.
+The initial intake appointment where information for the diagnostic assessment is collected can last for 60-90 minutes.

 What if I start therapy and I don't like it?

 Change and improvement of yourself is not usually an easy or comfortable process, and we will always be there to support and guide you during the triumphs and challenges of your therapeutic journey.
 It is essential to establish a trusting and genuine relationship between the therapist and the client in order to have any measure of success from therapy.
 It is a fact of human nature that a client will sometimes be able to establish a better therapeutic relationship with one counselor than with another and that is completely okay!
 All of our counselors are knowledgable and skilled, and they all have different backgrounds, areas of expertise, and personalities.
 You might be a great fit with the first therapist you see, and that's great!
 But if you discover after a couple of sessions that you would rather work with a therapist of the opposite gender, that is okay, too.
 Perhaps your therapist will learn that your challenges fall into another therapist's area of expertise, and if so then s/he might explain that and ask for your input regarding who you would prefer to see moving forward.
 We welcome your input and will never be offended if you need to see a different counselor in order to be most successful, because your well-being and success in therapy is the goal of every counselor at Thrive.
 We don't encourage switching counselors without careful consideration, but we are always happy to investigate those feelings and ideas with you to make sure you have the best chance for success!

 There is no set number of sessions to achieve your therapy goals.
 It will depend on many factors, but we are here to support and guide you for as long as you need to achieve your goals.